Plans unveiled for major renovation and expansion of filling station in Offaly

 Decision due this week on major expansion and refurbishment of Offaly filling station

-A decision is due this week on plans for a major expansion and refurbishment of an Offaly filling station.
+A decision is is still awaited on plans for a major expansion and refurbishment of an Offaly filling station.

 Permission is being sought to carry out the work on an existing filling station at Freagh, Kilcormac on the N52.